 Goodnites Bedwetting Underwear

-The Goodnites Bedwetting Underwear are designed for kids that have problems with staying dry overnight during or after the potty training process.
+The Goodnites Bedwetting Underwear is designed for kids that have problems with staying dry overnight during or after the potty training process.
 They come in larger sizes than pull-ups and are available in XS (28-45 pounds), S/M (38-65 pounds), and L/XL (60-125+ pounds).

 Compared to traditional training pants, these have 40% more protection.
 They feature five layers of protection and double leg barriers that help keep wetness in.
 The absorption provides odor protection too, which helps make accidents more discreet.
-For kids that are old enough to have a sleepover at friends, the odor and wetness absorption, paired with the discreet design, makes it easier for kids to manage bedwetting without embarrassment.
+For kids that are old enough to have a sleepover with friends, the odor and wetness absorption, paired with the discreet design, makes it easier for kids to manage bedwetting without embarrassment.

 These particular pants come with a design featuring Marvel superheroes like the Hulk and Superman.
 For girls, there are designs featuring Disney Princesses like Ariel from The Little Mermaid.
 It’s nice buying boy or girl underwear because the Goodnites overnight training pants have more padding in the front for boys and in the middle for girls.

-Even though these are pull up diapers, they also have a soft, stretchy waistband that fits like underwear.
+Even though these are pull-up diapers, they also have a soft, stretchy waistband that fits like underwear.
 This makes it comfortable for even big kids to wear through the night.
 These also have a wider surface area for absorption to prevent leaks.